micedreams/tic-tac-toe/README.md

 This App uses the flutter BLoC pattern.

+BLoC = business logic component.

+BLoC pattern is better than the setState State management system because it sepates out view and business logic.

 (if you want the app to use vanilla Flutter just change `runApp(BLoCPatternFlutter());` to `runApp(Vanilla());` in the `main.dart` file 😉😉)

  https://user-images.githubusercontent.com/8918999/148472228-bd72a1eb-5d40-4f92-b199-872f60c7c81d.mov